Wizards take a beating from the woeful Pelicans to open a four-game road trip

 Hachimura stays home

 Bertans joined the Wizards for their road trip after practicing with their G League affiliate earlier in the week, but Rui Hachimura stayed home.
-The 23-year-old from Japan fully participated in a light practice with the Wizards on Tuesday, when the team did no live scrimmaging or contact work, but Unseld said he wants Hachimura to play more two-on-two and three-on-three with his teammates before he returns.
+The 23-year-old from Japan fully participated in a light practice with the Wizards on Tuesday, when they did no live scrimmaging or contact work, but Unseld said he wants Hachimura to play more two-on-two and three-on-three with his teammates before he returns.

-Washington has had limited time to do such small-side scrimmages with its busy schedule, but Unseld said before Wednesday’s game that there will be opportunities for more intense practices soon.
+Washington has had limited time to do such small-side scrimmages with its busy schedule, but Unseld said there will be opportunities for more intense practices soon.